-- Direct involvement of financial institution board members to oversee and monitor nature-related disclosures. - Policy covering nature-related "Dependencies, Impacts, Risks and Opportunities (DIRO)" and the effects on financial institutions' business models and process: client's due diligence (Banks); and portfolios and ownership (AMs).
-Encourage financial institutions clients and/or investees to set Science-Based Targets for Nature. - Disclose the proportion of loans disbursed (% loan book) and portfolios (% of AUM) that are covered by nature-related enhanced due diligence and engagement actions. - · Existing or new instruments for 'nature-positive' solutions. - Commit to zero deforestation and support this action with clear client and project requirements in relevant sector and commodity policies.
-Issues can commit to a gradual "Zero deforestation" trajectory.
+- Direct involvement of financial institution board members to oversee and monitor nature-related disclosures. - Policy covering nature-related "Dependencies, Impacts, Risks and Opportunities (DIRO)" and the effects on financial institutions' business models and processes: portfolios and ownership (AMs).
+Encourage financial institutions' clients and/or investees to set Science-Based Targets for Nature. - Disclose the proportion of portfolios (% of AUM) that are covered by nature-related enhanced due diligence and engagement actions. - Existing or new instruments for 'nature-positive' solutions. - Commit to zero deforestation and support this action with clear client and project requirements in relevant sector and commodity policies.
+Issues can commit to a gradual "zero deforestation" trajectory.

-- > Advanced practices Medium Stake\ topic - > Credible strategy to achieve advanced practices
+- > Advanced practices Medium Stake topic - > Credible strategy to achieve advanced practices

-Advanced practices - High Stake\ issues
+Advanced practices - High Stake issues